BetaHydri/RC4_AD_Check/README.md

 When using `-GPOCheckOnly`, the script will:
 - Perform only Group Policy analysis without scanning objects
 - Provide detailed GPO configuration analysis and recommendations
+- Deliver comprehensive post-November 2022 environment security assessment
+- Categorize domains by security posture (EXCELLENT/MIXED/NEEDS IMPROVEMENT)
 - Skip the potentially time-consuming object enumeration phase
-- Exit after GPO analysis is complete
+- Exit after GPO analysis is complete with tailored next steps guidance
 - Useful for policy validation and compliance checking

 When using `-GPOScope`, you can specify: